Board of Directors

 New York, NY

-Margaret is a Special Projects Coordinator at Humane Education Advocates Reaching Teachers (HEART), an education nonprofit.
-Margaret spent eight years, most recently as Senior Investment Analyst, at the JPB Foundation, one of the largest grant-making foundations in the United States with over $4 billion in assets.
+Margaret was a Special Projects Coordinator at Humane Education Advocates Reaching Teachers (HEART), an education nonprofit.
+Previously, Margaret spent eight years at the JPB Foundation, one of the largest grant-making foundations in the United States with over $4 billion in assets.
 Before joining JPB, Margaret was a Teach For America Corps Member and taught elementary school at Achievement First in Brooklyn.
-Margaret earned her B.A. at Princeton University, where she played varsity squash.
-She has received her M.Ed from Hunter College and her M.P.H. from Columbia University’s Mailman School of Public Health.
+Margaret earned a B.A. at Princeton University, where she played varsity squash.
+She received a M.Ed from Hunter College and M.P.H. from Columbia University’s Mailman School of Public Health.